 The severity of the stroke will determine the extent of the loss of speech function, which can range from mild to severe.

 Some people find that following a stroke they have great difficulty swallowing certain foods or liquids.
-Others may be unable to swallow safely at all and a feeding tube to maintain adequate hydration and nutrition may be needed as a temporary or permanent measure.
+Others may not be able to swallow safely at all and a feeding tube to maintain adequate hydration and nutrition may be needed as a temporary or permanent measure.

 Informal assessment is carried out from the time you arrive at Circle Rehabilitation until the time you are discharged, while formal assessment is carried out at regular intervals using specific formal assessments.

 A speech and language therapist can be a great help in restoring function in language, speech and swallowing following a stroke.
-Regaining the ability to communicate effectively can be a huge practical and emotional relief to people, and the work the speech and language therapists carry out at Circle Rehabilitation is absolutely vital in stroke rehabilitation.
+Regaining the ability to communicate effectively can be a huge practical and emotional relief to people, and the work the speech and language therapists carry out at Circle Rehabilitation is absolutely vital in pots-stroke rehabilitation.

 The priority for a speech and language therapist is to optimise the ability of a patient to communicate.
 Regaining as much function as possible for language, speech and swallowing is key.
-For some patients, this may a relatively simple process, while for others who have experienced a significant stroke, the process may be much longer and more involved.
+For some patients, this may be a relatively simple process, while for others who have experienced a significant stroke; the process may be much longer and more involved.